BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Currently, ReadyRemit is suitable for early adopters targeting [Your service as the sender](#your-service-as-the-sender) where your service (1) pushes money to end users, or (2) allows end users to pull money from your service.

+## Interfaces

+Currently, ReadyRemit offers a [REST API](/reference).
+It does not yet offer language-specific SDKs.

+## Sandbox

+ReadyRemit is available in a sandbox environment where early adopters

 ## Versioning

 The current ReadyRemit version is ReadyRemit v1.
 The `v1` corresponds to the `v1` in REST API endpoints like this: